vaginessa/bootboot/README.md

 as if it were a monolitic kernel.
 And you can use your own file system for the initrd.

 Note: BOOTBOOT is not a boot manager, it's a boot loader protocol.
-If you want an interactive boot menu, you should integrate it *before* a BOOTBOOT compatible loader is called.
-Like GRUB chainloading it (or loading bootboot.bin as a kernel) or adding bootboot.efi to UEFI Boot Manager's menu.
+If you want an interactive boot menu, you should integrate that *before* a BOOTBOOT compatible loader is called.
+Like GRUB chainloading boot.bin (or loading bootboot.bin as a kernel) or adding bootboot.efi to UEFI Boot Manager's menu.

 Licence